 In the case of UC, an imbalance of bacteria in the large intestine is thought to be the perceived danger that prompts the immune system to respond.

-Probiotics may help resolve this problem by providing good bacteria that help restore the bacterial balance in the intestine, eliminating the problem that the immune system is responding to.
+Probiotics may help by providing good bacteria that help restore the bacterial balance in the intestine, eliminating the problem to which the immune system is responding.
 With the perceived danger gone, the immune system may soften or stop its attack.

 As we stated previously, probiotics may help increase the time between flare-ups and may make the symptoms of a flare-up less severe.
 Also, probiotics are likely less expensive than typical UC medications, and they may be safer over long periods.